certusone/kb/docs/_sources/peers.rst.txt

 ====================

 This article explains the Tendermint P2P Layer and many of its gotchas.
-Understanding the P2P Layer has been very important us, since it has important systems architecture implications.
+Understanding the P2P Layer has been very important to us, since it has important systems architecture implications.

 Intro